top of page

 SEO: True Tale Amistad CT History

 According to court documents as reported by the National Archives, their defense was based on the fact that the Africans were “born free, and ever since have been and still of right are and ought to be free and not slaves.”
-While enduring “great cruelty and oppression” aboard the Amistad, they were “incited by the love of liberty natural to all men” to forcibly take of ship and seek asylum.
+While enduring “great cruelty and oppression” aboard the Amistad, they were “incited by the love of liberty natural to all men” to forcibly take the ship and seek asylum.

 The African men faced trials in Hartford and Washington D.C. that lasted 18 months, per the Farmington Historical Society.
 In February 1841, lawyer and former U.S. president John Quincy Adams began to argue the Amistad case before the U.S. Supreme Court.

-Supreme Court senior justice Joseph Story wrote the court’s decision, affirming the Africans' right to resist unlawful slavery and noting that it is “the ultimate right of all human beings in extreme cases to resist oppression, and to apply force against ruinous injustice.”
+Supreme Court senior justice Joseph Story wrote the court’s decision, affirming the Africans' right to resist unlawful slavery and noting that it is “the ultimate right of all human beings in extreme cases to resist oppression, and to apply force against ruinous injustice.” +

 SEO: True Tale Amistad CT History